-You do some keyword researching, include those keywords in your blog post, use text decorations on those keywords, write good meta description, get some backlinks and you’re set for the first page of search engines.
+You do some keyword research, include those keywords in your blog post, use text decorations, write a good meta description, get some high-quality backlinks to increase blog traffic, and you’re set for the first page of search engines.

 But over 20 years, SEO has evolved and become more complicated.
 The changes were necessary as there was more website being created each day and competition for the top spots on search engines are getting stronger.
 The old algorithms are no longer useful in sorting the best results once people have figured out how to play the SEO game.